Find answers to common questions about our programs, policies, and procedures

 Yes, we can administer prescribed medication with written parental consent and proper medical documentation.
 All medications must be in original containers with clear labeling, dosage instructions, and the child's name.
 Our staff maintains detailed medication logs.
 Over-the-counter medications require written permission from both parent and physician.

-Minor injuries are treated by our trained first-aid staff, and parents are informed immediately.
+Minor injuries are treated by our trained nurser, and parents are informed immediately.
 For more serious injuries, we contact parents right away and, if necessary, arrange emergency medical care.
-All staff members are certified in pediatric first aid and CPR.
-We maintain detailed incident reports for all injuries.

-We maintain regular communication through our parent app, where you'll receive daily updates, photos, and notifications.
+We maintain regular communication through our learning app and over emails, where you'll receive updates, photos, and notifications.
 Teachers are available for brief conversations during drop-off and pick-up.
-Formal parent-teacher conferences are held twice a year, with additional meetings available upon request.
-We also send weekly newsletters and monthly calendars.
+Formal parent-teacher conferences are held at the end of each term, with additional meetings available upon request.

 For safety reasons, children should not bring toys from home (except on designated show-and-tell days), money, jewelry, electronic devices, or any items with small parts that could be choking hazards.
 We are not responsible for lost or damaged personal items.
 Nut products are strictly prohibited due to severe allergy concerns.